Nik-Hendricks/node.js-sip/readme.md

-SIP Library
+#SIP Library
 This is a Node.js library that provides functionality for working with the Session Initiation Protocol (SIP).
 It allows you to send and receive SIP messages, register a SIP client, and handle SIP dialogs.

-Features
+##Features
--Send and receive SIP messages using UDP protocol.
+1.Send and receive SIP messages using UDP protocol.
--Register a SIP client with a SIP server.
+2.Register a SIP client with a SIP server.
--Handle SIP dialogs and events.
+3.Handle SIP dialogs and events.
--Generate and parse SIP messages.
+4.Generate and parse SIP messages.

-Prerequisites
+##Prerequisites
 Node.js installed on your system.
-Installation
+##Installation
 To use this library in your Node.js project, you need to follow these steps:

 Clone the repository or download the source code.